MuruganViswanathan/gester/README.md

 # gester
 Gester is a gesture interpreting program for  touchscreens that works directly on Linux input.
-Refer to https://www.kernel.org/doc/Documentation/input/input.txt
+Refer to https://www.kernel.org/doc/Documentation/input/input.txt .
-It has however been shown that this can run on touchscreens, touchpads and even a Nintendo Switch!
+It has been shown that this can run on touchscreens, touchpads and even a Nintendo Switch!
 The gesture interpretation is being done directly in the program, not relying on other programs, which does allow for easy addition of gestures.

 # configuration and installation